Take your iPad to the next level with Slide Over and Split View

 How to add multiple apps to Slide Over

-In addition to adding multiple apps to the Slide Over window, you can also switch between them, and even close them like you would on your iPhone.
+In addition to adding multiple apps to the Slide Over window, you can also switch between them and even close them like you would on your iPhone.
 Here's how.

 - When you have a Slide Over window, slide your finger up from the bottom of the screen to bring up the Dock.

-- Tap-and-drag an app icon from the Dock to the Slide Over view, making sure that it's above the split line or towards the side edges where the window becomes smaller.
+- Tap-and-drag an app icon from the Dock to the Slide Over view, ensuring it's above the split line or towards the side edges where the window becomes smaller.

 This new app will go to the forefront of the Slide Over apps.

-Repeat steps 1-3 for all of the apps that you need in a single space.
+Repeat steps 1-3 for all of the apps you need in a single space.

-If you want another instance of an app that is already open in Split Screen or Slide Over views (i.e. Safari), you can choose to open up an existing instance, or a fresh new slate.
+If you want another instance of an app already open in Split Screen or Slide Over views (i.e., Safari), you can choose to open up an existing instance or a fresh new slate.

-How to rotate through app tabs in Slive Over view
+How to rotate through app tabs in Slide Over view

 When you have several apps open in the multiple Slide Over view, only the most recent one appears in the front.
 But it's easy to rotate between all of your open app tabs in a Split Screen or Full-Screen space.